dnlrsr/subarr/README.md

 - Add playlists
 - Limit playlist items by regular expression
 - Receive notifications about new items via Discord webhook _(mostly just for testing right now)_
+- [ytsubs.app](https://github.com/derekantrican/ytsubs) integration to import user's YouTube subscriptions and keep them in sync

 ### Future features

-- Integrate [ytsubs.app](https://ytsubs.app) to import user's YouTube subscriptions and keep them in sync
 - Add to Raindrop (and possibly other sources - maybe even combine Raindrop/Discord/etc into a generic "Notification Webhook" object and "Raindrop/Discord/etc" are just templates that will pre-populate values for you)
 - Native "url base" support like sonarr (for reverse proxies or cloudflare tunnels)
 - Backup & Restore functionality (_should_ be pretty easy by just giving a copy of the sqlite db?)